Hyperbolic band theory: Results and Discussion

-One simple observation is that the order of the $g$ inputs has no effect on the output, and so the map is best defined not on the Cartesian product $(\Sigma_g)^g$ but rather on the symmetric product $S^g(\Sigma_g):=(\Sigma_g)^g/S_g$, where $S_g$ is the symmetric group on $g$ letters.
-It is a classical fact from algebraic geometry, e.g.,~\cite{Macdonald}, that this map $a:S^g(\Sigma_g)\to\mbox{Jac}(\Sigma_g)$ is \emph{almost} an isomorphism of complex manifolds.
-The map is only \emph{birational}, which means that a certain submanifold of $S^g(\Sigma_g)$ must be blown down in order to recover $\mbox{Jac}(\Sigma_g)$.
-This submanifold is an example of a ``high-symmetry'' region, related to the so-called \emph{theta divisor} in $\mbox{Jac}(\Sigma_g)$~\cite{Tata}.
-While involving some technical aspects of algebraic geometry, this construction exhibits the Jacobian as a particular complex manifold constructed from the data of our Riemann surface in a direct way, providing an algebraic particle-wave duality that exists in spite of dimensional and curvature differences.
+To counter the difference in dimension between the configuration and momentum spaces for $g\geq2$, we can ask about the effect of applying the map in Eq.~(\ref{AJMap}) to $g$-tuples of points from $\Sigma_g$, by defining $a(p_1,\dots,p_g)=\sum_{i=1}^ga(p_i)$.
+One immediate observation is that the order of the $g$ inputs has no effect on the output, and so the map is well-defined on the symmetric product of the Riemann surface with itself $g$ times (rather than simply the Cartesian product).
+It is a classical fact from algebraic geometry, e.g.,~\cite{Macdonald}, that this map $a$ from the $g$-fold symmetric product of $\Sigma_g$ to $\Jac(\Sigma_g)$ is \emph{almost} an isomorphism of complex manifolds.
+The map is only \emph{birational}, which means that a certain submanifold of the symmetric product must be ``blown down'' in order to recover $\Jac(\Sigma_g)$.
+This submanifold is an example of a ``high-symmetry'' region, related to the so-called \emph{theta divisor} in $\Jac(\Sigma_g)$~\cite{Tata}.
+While involving some technical aspects of algebraic geometry, this construction exhibits the Jacobian as a particular complex manifold arising from the data of our Riemann surface in a direct way, providing an algebraic particle-wave duality that exists in spite of dimensional and curvature differences.

 The aforementioned high-symmetry region is worthy of further investigation, as it suggests the existence of a special set of points in the hyperbolic unit cell whose physical relevance is not yet appreciated.
 The map further suggests that an ideal Liouville-Arnol'd-type phase space for this physical system in which the configuration space and momentum space have equal dimension might be given by a fibration of Jacobian tori over a $g$-dimensional complex space associated to $\Sigma_g$.
 We leave the formalization of this dynamical system to forthcoming work.
 In the meantime, we now proceed with a concrete example of our hyperbolic band theory in genus $g=2$.